-Unfortunately,no. The home loan offered to you contains terms and conditions, a common one being that conveyancers must be on the Virgin Money approved list.
-Until recently, most banks had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
+Unfortunately,no. The mortgage company mortgage offered to you is subject to conditions, one of which will be that lawyers will on the bank's conveyancing panel. in the past, most banks had large numbers of law firms on their panels, including many conveyancing solicitors in Murton : a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your lawyer to apply to be on the conveyancing panel for Virgin Money
+A further alternative is for your lawyer to apply to be on the conveyancing panel for your mortgage company.